Acer Chromebook 712

 The Acer Chromebook 712 represents one of the most thoughtfully designed educational Chromebooks on the market.
 With its MIL-STD 810G certification, 330ml spill resistance, pick-resistant keyboard, and ability to withstand 130 lbs of downward pressure, it’s genuinely built to survive the rigors of daily classroom use.
 The choice of 10th-generation Intel Comet Lake processors over cheaper budget chips delivers noticeably better performance for demanding educational applications.

 The 3:2 aspect ratio display provides a productivity advantage for document-heavy schoolwork, and the 12-hour battery life ensures students won’t need to search for outlets during the school day.
 With Google support extending until June 2030, schools and families can be confident this investment will remain secure and up-to-date for years to come.
-At a starting price of $329.99, the Chromebook 712 offers excellent value for its durability and performance combination, making it a top choice for education environments where devices need to survive enthusiastic student use.
+The 712 launched at $329.99 in early 2020, and while new units are now scarce on consumer retail (Amazon inventory has dwindled to used or refurbished stock), education resellers and school IT channels still source these for fleets that need a few more years out of an AUE-locked deployment.